A Few Thoughts On Workers’ Compensation Cases

 Do You Need A Lawyer?

 There are only two reasons why you should consider retaining an attorney to handle your workers’ compensation claim:

 - Your health.
 The workers’ compensation insurance company is obligated to pay for your treatment.
 That also gives them the right, within limits, to select which doctors treat you.
 Most doctors will put your interests first.
 Some doctors are more interested in keeping the insurance company happy so that the insurance company will continue sending them patients and money.
 An attorney can advise you when this may be happening, and which doctors may do this.
 You have the right to file with the Industrial Commission a Motion for Change of Physician and to seek a second opinion.

 - Your future.
 When you are healthy, your employer views you as a valuable company asset.
 When you are injured, your employer’s insurance company—and perhaps your supervisors—view you as a liability.
 Because your recovery costs them money, their goal is to end your treatment and return you to work as soon as possible so they can stop paying doctors’ bills and your weekly workers’ compensation checks.
 Unfortunately for them, you may not want to take a dead end job “flipping burgers” on third shift.
 While they will not tell you so, you don’t have to return to work that is not suitable to your injuries, education and background.

 Although you can trust the insurance adjuster to produce the best possible result for the insurance company, you can trust your lawyer to do the same for you.
-Contact our law firm and see what we can do for you in your case.
+Contact our law firm, in Hickory, and see what we can do for you in your case.
 Call 828-848-8776 or toll free at 888-321-0494 to schedule a free initial consultation.